 - spend the session in the company of the child or young person, playing games, talking, relaxing or enabling them to access clubs and community-based activities

-- meet the child's specific care needs, for which appropriate training will be given physical, including personal care and the administration of essential medication
+- meet the child's specific care needs, for which appropriate training will be given, including personal care and the administration of essential medication

 - settle them in bed and mind them while they are asleep

-- deal responsibly with any unforeseen events which may occur during the break and report any accidents to the Fun and Breaks Coordinator
+- deal responsibly with any unforeseen events which may occur during the break and report any accidents to the FAB Coordinator

-- work together with the family and the Fun and Breaks Service
+- work together with the family and the FAB Service

 - keep records as required